Learn the second most spoken language in the world – Learn Hindi

 Our Services in the tour cost Includes:

-1. Accommodation in standard hotels (2- 3 star facility Hotels) on double sharing basis with bath and WC (with laundry and fitness centre facility)
+1. Accommodation in standard hotels (2- 3 star facility hotels) on double sharing basis with bath and WC (with laundry and fitness center facility)

-2. American/continental/Indian Breakfast, Lunch and Dinner as Buffet, 3 bottles a day per student mineral water every day.
-One Dinner will be with a presentation of Indian music and dance in ethnic atmosphere in Jaipur.
+2. American/continental/Indian breakfast, lunch, and dinner as buffet, 3 bottles a day per student mineral water every day.
+One dinner will be with a presentation of Indian music and dance in the ethnic atmosphere in Jaipur.

 5. Arrangement of a spacious hall where the language classes will take place.

-7. All the monument entrances charges as per the program mentioned above.
+7. All the monument entrance charges as per the program mentioned above.

-8. All Transfers and Sightseeing throughout the tour by an air-conditioned Car individual air-conditioned Bus.
+8. All transfers and sightseeing throughout the tour by an air-conditioned car or individual air-conditioned bus.

 9. Cooking class, Yoga and Ayurveda classes, study material.